AdobeDocs/experience-manager-65.en/help/sites-deploying/revision-cleanup.md

   <tr>
     <td>Cleanup</td>
     <td>TarMK GC #2: cleanup interrupted.</td>
     <td>Cleanup has been cancelled by shutting down the repository.
 No impact on consistency is expected.
-Also, disk space is most likely not reclaimed to full extent.
+Also, disk space will most likely not be reclaimed to full extent.
 It will be reclaimed during next revision cleanup cycle.</td>
     <td>Investigate why the repository has been shut down and going forward try to avoid shutting down the repository during maintenance windows.</td>
   </td>
   </tr>